spesmilo/electrum/electrum/gui/kivy/Readme.md

 ## Android binary with Docker

+✗ _This script does not produce reproducible output (yet!).
+   Please help us remedy this._

-This assumes an Ubuntu host, but it should not be too hard to adapt to another similar system.
+This assumes an Ubuntu (x86_64) host, but it should not be too hard to adapt to another similar system.
 The docker commands should be executed in the project's root folder.